Faculty and Staff

 psingleton@councilforrelationships.org

 Priscilla Singleton is the Director of Clinical Standards at CFR.
-She teaches courses in Psychopathology and in Child and Adolescent Development in our post-graduate training program, and is also teaching Foundations of Systemic Practice and Families in Transition in our joint Masters in Family Therapy program with Jefferson University.
-Priscilla is a licensed clinical social worker (LCSW), a licensed marriage and family therapist (LMFT), a clinical member of AAMFT, and an AAMFT- approved supervisor.
-She received her MSW from Temple University in 1982, and completed her post-graduate training in marriage and family therapy at Council for Relationships (formerly Marriage Council of Philadelphia) in 1989.
+Priscilla is a licensed clinical social worker (LCSW), a licensed marriage and family therapist (LMFT), a clinical member of AAMFT, and an AAMFT-approved supervisor.
+She received her MSW from Temple University in 1982 and completed her post-graduate marriage and family therapy training at Council for Relationships in 1989.
 Priscilla has completed additional training and certifications in EMDR, Sandtray therapy, and co-parent counseling/parent coordination.
 Priscilla has been in practice for over twenty-five years.
-Before coming to the Council in 1994, Priscilla worked with children, youth and families in the child welfare system, with women in a crime victim center, with families of children with developmental differences, and with individuals and families in her private practice.
+Before coming to the Council in 1994, Priscilla worked with children, youth, and families in the child welfare system, with women in a crime victim center, with families of children with developmental differences, and with individuals and families in her private practice.
 Her areas of special interests are separating and divorcing families, adoption, and promotion of child and adolescent connection in their families.

 asorrentino@councilforrelationships.org